| | This is an English

 pursued and killed.
 Fearing lest anyone should see him, he hastily

 concealed the carcass in a ditch and covered it with leaves."
+Putting this simple description from Herbert Giles into question form

-changes it from assertoric form into a problematic issue:
+changes it from assertoric form into a problematic issue: "Wasn’t

 there one day a man gathering fuel?
 And was it not that he came